Perform a staged migration of email

 Prepare for a staged migration

-Before you migrate mailboxes to Office 365 by using a staged migration, there are a few changes you must make first to your Exchange Server environment.
+Before you migrate mailboxes to Microsoft 365 or Office 365 by using a staged migration, there are a few changes you must make first to your Exchange Server environment.

 To prepare for a staged migration: